 In my last tutorial, I showed you how to build the pan-tilt servo assembly.
 So, if you haven’t already built yours, I recommend checking that out first.
 This tutorial will show you how to program pan-tilt servos using buttons and potentiometers.
 The goal is to have (wired) manual control in all directions (pan: left/right and tilt: up/down).

 The first thing we’ll do is create our circuit.
-There are three options to control the pan/tilt movement: potentiometers, buttons, or a joystick.
-The programming methodology will be similar for all of these examples.
+There are three options to control the pan-tilt movement: potentiometers, buttons, or a joystick.
+The programming methodology will be similar to all of these examples.

 Which controller is right for me?

 When deciding on which circuit to build, I recommend thinking about how the user will use this system.
 Would it be easier for the user to push a button, rotate a dial, or jog a joystick?

 The first wiring diagram uses two potentiometers: one for pan and one for tilt.

 You’ll notice a couple of capacitors (bottom right corner) connected to the servos.
 The servos are powered by a separate source.
 The capacitors are there to reduce the amount of noise on this line.
 Furthermore, the servo connections will stay the same throughout this guide.